-‘Total Quality Management often abbreviated as ‘TQM’ is the practice introduced by a popular American management consultant, William Deming, who has a great influence on Japanese manufacturing.
+‘Total Quality Management, often abbreviated as ‘TQM,’’ is the practice introduced by a famous American management consultant, William Deming, who greatly influenced Japanese manufacturing.
 In this article, we will discuss Total Quality Management Benefits.

 “Quality is never an accident.
 It is always the result of an intelligent effort”.

 A continual process of improving and enhancing customer satisfaction through a comprehensive approach of management by ensuring the participation of all the employees to deliver superior quality of product or service for long-term success.

 Why would a customer buy your product or service if your competitors offer the same?
 The variant happens to be ‘superior quality.’
 ‘Quality,’ a determining factor, which outstands a product or service from its competitors, plays a crucial role in business.
 Therefore, TQM focuses on customer satisfaction and aims to improve the processes, organizational culture, and systems by engaging every single employee to bring long-term success.